Communication interface

 This chapter describes the structure of the PCIC command that can be sent from the PLC to the PLC-Application to change parameters such as changing the active preset.

-• <ticket> is a character string containing 4 digits [0-9] interpreted as a decimal value.
+• <ticket> is an ASCII character string containing 4 digits [0-9] interpreted as a decimal value.
 A message to the device is answered with the same ticket.
-Ticket 0000 is reserved for asynchronous messages (process data).
+For user-initiated commands, tickets should be in the range 1000-9999.

-• <length> is a character string starting with an ‘L’ followed by 9 digits interpreted as a decimal value.
-The number is the length of data that follows.
+• <length> is an ASCII character string starting with an ‘L’ followed by 9 ASCII digits.
+The field is transmitted as ASCII characters (e.g., “L000000022”), but the 9 digits represent a decimal number indicating the byte count of the data that follows.

 • <CONTENT> is the command sent to the device.
-The STAR and STOP are also included in the content.
+The star and stop markers are also included in the content.

 1234L000000022\r\n